portainer/portainer-docs/docs/v2.0/stacks/create.md

 You can deploy a new stack from Portainer using the following options:

-* Web editor: Using our Web Editor, you will capable to define the services for this stack using a docker-compose format.
+* Web editor: Using our Web Editor, you will be able to define the services for this stack using a docker-compose format.
 * Upload: If you're already have a stack.yml file, you can upload from your computer to deploy that stack.
 * Git Repository: You can use a docker-compose format file hosted in Github.
 * Custom Template: If you already created a template of stacks, you can deploy from this option.